Menithal/hifi-ipfs/README.md

 - `app` folder contains the source of the Basic Python Flask web service that is used to interface with ipfs
 - `Dockerfile` contains the Docker build file to build the python Flask webservice.
 - `docker-compose.yml` contains the docker compose file to run the entire service stack.
 This includes:
-   - upload-point - This service, built in this repository.
+   - gatekeeper - Built in this repository.
+Filters content that goes to the ipfs and gives a barebones ui to track what has been sent to it.
    - ipfs - Interplanetary File System Node https://github.com/ipfs/go-ipfs
    - db - Simple Credentials access control and Keeping track of file hashes, as a PSQL db example